donphi/dodo/docs/radial-tree-visualization.md

 ### Components

 - **RadialTidyTree.tsx**: The main component that renders the radial tree visualization using D3.js
+- **TreeButtons.tsx**: A reusable button component that provides export and view all functionality
 - **Integration with dashboard**: The component is integrated into the dashboard's view options alongside the existing 2D, 3D, and Tidy Tree visualizations

 ### Data Structure